Error-331/code_tests/docs/bible/links.md

 Stay Clear of Trouble - November 24 (It is good for us to stay away from the waters of strife.
 Bite your tongue.
 Don't cross people.
 Ask questions rather than make acquisitions; Forgive and forget);

 The Problem of Evil - November 25 (The answer is to defer our judgment because we don't know the mind of the Lord.
 It is wise to lay our hands on our mouths and leave these questions to God.
 He allows evil for a reason, and real faith is satisfied without an immediate answer);

+Amazing Grace - November 26 (It is grace and grace alone that saves a sinner from wrath; Repentance and faith are the means by which we partake of the grace of God);